 As an educator, translator, and organizer, I’m a big believer in mutually-supportive practice.
-I’m currently finishing up my dissertation, titled By Way of Impression, on amateur translation and self-publishing in Catalonia.
-My work takes up questions of labor & collective action, art & community making, the poetics & pragmatics of translation, and DIT (do-it-together) publishing as radical praxis.
-I’m a socialist and currently fight the good fight with my comrades in Huron Valley DSA.
+I’m currently finishing up my dissertation, titled Toward a Collective Task: Eco-Translation in the Twenty-First Century, on the ways that we might embrace an anti-imperialist, ecologically-oriented translation praxis through carework.
+In general, my work takes up questions of labor & collective action, art & community making, the poetics & pragmatics of translation, and DIT (do-it-together) publishing as radical praxis.
+I’m a socialist and currently fight the good fight with my comrades in Baltimore.

 I recently concluded an Arts Administration internship at the Scarab Club in Detroit.
 Last year, I was an In-Residence intern for 826michigan, where I helped coordinate and facilitate in-school writing programs in Ypsilanti, Michigan.
 On the literary side of things, I’m also a managing editor at Absinthe: World Literature in Translation, and am co-editing (with poet María Cristina Hall) a volume on women’s writing in Catalan, titled Barings // Bearings.
 I’ve overseen the creation of a letterpress anthology, published with Wolverine Press, for the Workshop in Literary Translation (UM), which I co-founded (with Emily Goedde) in 2013.
 I also teach my own Translation Workshop (Complit 322) every few semesters.
 Before that, I spent some time as an intern at the indie press Open Letter Books.
 Prior to beginning my PhD, I worked as an assistant editor for Asymptote.
 In the ages floating before that, I was lucky enough to intern briefly for Words without Borders.
 And it all began with the undergrad literary translation magazine I founded in 2011: Canon Translation Review.